atoms-ufrj/playmol/README.md

 * Multiple copies of a molecule are automatically created when new coordinates are defined for their atoms.
 * Integration with [Packmol] provides a way of creating complex molecular systems.
-* Generation of [LAMMPS] configuration files provides a way of performing efficient MD simulations.
+* Generation of [LAMMPS] and [OpenMM] files provides a way of performing efficient MD simulations.

 Copyright: GNU Public License.